 Instead of hunting for a physical SIM card at the airport, most travelers now choose a Mexico eSIM.
-The problem is that many providers only use a single local network (often Movistar) or do not clearly state which network they use.
+The problem is that many providers use a single local network (often Movistar) or do not clearly state which network they use.
 In Mexico, that can make a huge difference in coverage.

 This guide compares the main Mexico eSIM options – Roafly, Airalo, Saily, Roamless, Jetpac, and BNESIM – focusing on: